tushar-sharma/prep-coding/aws/AWSQuestions.md

 A task definition is required to run Docker containers in Amazon ECS.

-## How does one use task in Amazon ECS?
+## How does one use task to run docker image in  Amazon ECS?

 1. Build you image
 2. Push image to registry.